How to Find an

 Not many piano lesson providers require long term commitment or contracts these days, but you’d still want to make sure if there’s a contract required or not before setting up the first lesson.
 It’s also recommended for students to check the type of payment the teacher prefers and when to send the payment.

-Need help with finding a potential piano instructor?
+Need help with finding your next piano instructor?

-Lesson With You offers live online 1-on-1 piano lessons with the top piano instructors who earned at least Bachelor’s degrees from top music schools including Eastman school of Music, Indiana University, Rice University, Guildhall Music School and Mannes School of Music.
+Lesson With You offers live online 1-on-1 piano lessons with the top piano instructors who hold Bachelor’s degrees or higher from top music schools including Berklee School Indiana University.

 The first trial lesson is FREE!
 No Contracts Ever.